 got a shoe box, sat with Junior and found pretty pics of fire stations and then helped him paste them all around the shoebox.
 Presto!
 An age-appropriate project for a three-year-old.
 P.S.
 Teacher sends back word to Mom that the box wasn’t a fire station.
 In the interest of world peace, Mom does not respond

 STORY NUMBER 2 -Little Janie, prep/primary school kid comes home.
 She’s supposed to make a village.
 Mom (who sucks at art & craft) helps kid make a village (of sorts).
 A couple sheets of cardboard, with windows drawn in, repeated five times, what’s not to like?
 On the morning the project is to go in, Architect Parent (of another kid) marches into classroom, carrying a perfectly constructed model village, of the type you might see outside the offices of a major development company to show investors what to expect.
 Little Janie bursts into tears.

 she howls, in reference to the now-pathetic looking village.

-3. TRUE STORY – Junior comes home.
+STORY NUMBER 3 – Junior comes home.
 This time, he’s supposed to make a housing scheme.
 Junior wisely by-passes Mom entirely this time.
 Dad and Junior spend three days working lovingly on a model housing scheme, with matchbox houses complete with windows that open.
 Did I say Dad and Junior?
-Junior may have helped with painting the white line in the middle of the beautifully baba-greened roads.
+Junior helped paint the white line in the middle of the beautifully baba-greened roads.
 This time, Junior proudly walks past the kids with the crappy houses that they made with the Moms who suck at art & craft.

 - Dear Mom, Remember when you were alive and I was bitchy and ungrateful?
 Sorry.
 Love, Kim (avoidingkim.wordpress.com)